shug0131/eudraCT/docs/downloads.md

 ##  Source Code

 This web-page is simply a front-end to a [github repository](https://github.com/shug0131/eudraCT) .
 Hence the links below can be accessed via directory navigation.
-I've added further explanation as to the final objectives, but please be aware that this currently simply a partial  mirror of the local directory hosting the project with Cambridge CTU: No guarantees
+I've added further explanation as to the final objectives.

 ## Software Tools

 The intention is for each of the major software packages ([R](https://cran.r-project.org/), [Stata](https://www.stata.com/), [SAS](https://www.sas.com/)) to have a set of code, libraries, macros, to be used semi-automatically.
 The format of the original safety data cannot be totally standardised, and depends on each individual clinical trial's database.
 It is assumed however that it is in the format of one line per event observed, as per the specifications.

-The statistical packages will be used to compute the summary statistics needed, and may indeed be replaced by code provided by the end-user if preferred.
+The statistical packages will be used to compute the summary statistics needed, and may indeed be replaced by code provided by the end-user if preferred [see here](faq.html#i-want-to-use-my-own-code-to-calculate-the-summary-statistics).
 The statistics must then be saved in a "simple" XML format and then the final steps are universal to reformat using [XSLT](https://www.w3.org/standards/xml/transformation) to meet the EudraCT requirements.

 ### R